Eugene Remm: Biography

 Remm, the son of Russian immigrants, was born in Russia and grew up in Brooklyn, Queens and New Jersey before attending Long Island's Hofstra University, where he ran a bar and started speculating in real estate.
 Later, Remm ran NYC lounges for the Gerber Group and Steven Hanson from B.R.
 Guest.
 That led to Remm's passion for food and beverage.
 In 2006, he went on to co-found EMM (Catch Restaurants, Lexington Brass) and launch a series of clubs including TenJune with partner Mark Birnbaum.

 Hospitality commentator

 Remm and his EMM partners are also known for their role as commentators on the hospitality market, especially in the New York area.
-Remm has been cited for his role in shaping the hospitality industry in the New York area by Entrepreneur, The New York Post, Modern Luxury and Forbes as one of the "New Kings of New York Hospitality".
+Remm has been cited for his role in shaping the hospitality industry in the New York area by Entrepreneur, New York Post, Modern Luxury and Forbes as one of the "New Kings of New York Hospitality".
 Remm and his partner Mark Birnbaum implemented dynamic hospitality experiences by using food, service and vibe to create transitions between dining, nightlife and entertainment.